lowRISC/opentitan/hw/ip/aes/doc/_index.md

 By default, the AES unit uses domain-oriented masking (DOM) for the S-Boxes as proposed by [Gross et al.: "Domain-Oriented Masking: Compact Masked Hardware Implementations with Arbitrary Protection Order".](https://eprint.iacr.org/2016/486.pdf)
 The provided implementation has a latency of 5 clock cycles per S-Box evaluation.
 As a result, the overall latency for processing a 16-byte data block increases from 12/14/16 to 56/66/72 clock cycles in AES-128/192/256 mode, respectively.
+The provided implementation further forwards partial, intermediate results among DOM S-Box instances for remasking purposes.
+This allows to reduce circuit area related to generating, buffering and applying PRD without impacting SCA resistance.
 Alternatively, the two original versions of the masked Canright S-Box can be chosen as proposed by [Canright and Batina: "A very compact "perfectly masked" S-Box for AES (corrected)".](https://eprint.iacr.org/2009/011.pdf)
 These are fully combinational (one S-Box evaluation every cycle) and have lower area footprint, but they are significantly less resistant to SCA.
 They are mainly included for reference but their usage is discouraged due to potential vulnerabilities to the correlation-enhanced collision attack as described by [Moradi et al.: "Correlation-Enhanced Power Analysis Collision Attack".](https://eprint.iacr.org/2010/297.pdf)

+The masking PRNG is reseeded with fresh entropy via [EDN]({{< relref "hw/ip/edn/doc" >}}) automatically 1) whenever a new key is provided (see {{< regref "CTRL_AUX_SHADOWED.KEY_TOUCH_FORCES_RESEED" >}}) and 2) based on a block counter.
+The rate at which this block counter initiates automatic reseed operations can be configured via {{< regref "CTRL_SHADOWED.PRNG_RESEED_RATE" >}}.
+In addition software can manually initiate a reseed operation via {{< regref "TRIGGER.PRNG_RESEED" >}}.

 Note that the masking can be enabled/disabled via compile-time Verilog parameter.
 It may be acceptable to disable the masking when using the AES cipher core for random number generation e.g. inside [CSRNG.]({{< relref "hw/ip/csrng/doc" >}})